rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/migrating-images.md

 To transfer images from one storage driver to the other:

-1. Switch to the storage driver containing the images you want to migrate.
+1. Switch to the storage driver containing the images you want to migrate away from.

 2. Export the images to a tar archive:
    ```